25 Simple Running Motivation Tips To Get You Moving

 It’s no secret that running is good for your mental health.
 There is evidence that suggests that running releases chemicals in your brain that help to elevate your mood.

-I discovered these benefits when I first started to run.
-The mood boost is what really hooked me.
 I challenge you to go for a run and see if you feel better mentally when you are done.
 This can be an excellent motivator to keep doing more runs.

 9. Use Music to Motivate You